Roni-Carta/d0rk/README.md

 # d0rk

-d0rk is a Python tool used to scrap search engines results.
+d0rk is a Python tool used to scrape search engines results.

 ## Installation